Child Protection and the PVG Scheme

 The Scottish Orienteering Association is fully committed to safeguarding the welfare of all children in its care.
 This page provides up-to-date and background information and links to various sources of relevant information.
 Updated June 2016 to correct link to Policy PDF agreed January 2015.

 If you have been abused or you have reason to believe that someone is being abused, you must report it promptly.
-There are many people and organisations that can help you; you could contact Childline, 0800 1111 or via their website or talk to a teacher or your club’s Child Protection Officer, or you could contact Stef Lauer, the SOA’s Child Protection Officer, or one of the organisations on the Children1st website.
+There are many people and organisations that can help you; you could contact Childline, 0800 1111 or via their website or talk to a teacher or your club’s Child Protection Officer, or you could contact Hilary Quick, the SOA’s temporary Child Protection Officer, or one of the organisations on the Children1st website.